-Whether you work directly with high voltage equipment or just employ people who do, it’s vital that you remain constantly aware of the dangers of arc flash.
+Whether you work directly with high voltage equipment or just employ people who do, it’s vital that you remain constantly aware of the dangers of arc flash, which is when electricity is released into the air as it is traveling between two conductors.
 According to the Occupational Safety and Health Administration (OSHA), approximately half of all electrical-related workplace deaths are due to arc flash and arc blast explosions.
 Have you and your employees taken all the steps necessary to work safely and prevent arc blast injuries and fatalities on the job?

 One of the most effective ways to reduce the risk of arc blast incidents is to put a thorough and well-informed arc flash prevention program into action.
 Not sure what that involves or where to begin?
 Read on for tips on how to get started on the road to arc flash prevention.

 Before beginning or allowing work on high-voltage equipment, know the responsibilities that you have as an employer, worker, and coworker.
-The highest level of responsibility and liability always falls on the employer, who is charged with not only being fully acquainted with the arc flash risks at hand, but also to provide proper training, PPE and tools to employees, as outlined in NFPA 70E.
+The highest level of responsibility and liability always falls on the employer, who is charged with not only being fully acquainted with the arc flash risks at hand, but also to provide proper training, Personal Protective Equipment or PPE and tools to employees, as outlined in the National Fire Protection Association’s NFPA 70E.

 Arc flash risks can vary in both likelihood and potential severity, so one of the first steps in putting an arc flash prevention program into practice is calculating the hazard levels in and around your workplace.
 This calculation is called a flash hazard analysis, and involves determining and documenting information like system voltages, equipment class, bolted fault and arc fault currents, and arc duration.
 Once these and additional factors are measured, facility owners can decide on the proper working distance and PPE for each situation.